Progress

 • Awarded Vermont Downtown and Village Center Tax Credits toward code and technology improvements

-• Awarded Economic & Infrastructure Development Grant from federal Northern Borders Regional Commission for modern addition on the former barn ell footprint to house restaurant & office space
+• Awarded Economic & Infrastructure Development Grant from federal Northern Borders Regional Commission for modern addition on the former barn ell footprint to house restaurant & office space.
+Phase 1 of the project shifted from restoring the historic building to restoring its economic infrastructure.

 • Recipient of USDA RBDG that funded energy-efficient commercial kitchen equipment